 The three plots of Figure 7 depict the relationship between average waiting time and agents' occupancy.
 The first plot shows the result for each of the 3,867 hourly intervals over the year.
-The second and third plots emphasize the patterns by aggregating the data.
-(The hourly intervals were ordered according to their occupancy, and adjacent groups of 45 were then averaged together.)
+In the second and third, the patterns are emphasized by aggregating the data.
+(The hourly intervals were ordered according to their occupancy and adjacent groups of 45 were then averaged together.)

-The classical Khintchine-Pollaczek formula suggests the approximation which is a further approximation of (1) (see, e.g., Whitt 1993).
-Here C_s denotes the coefficient of variation of the service time, and ρ denotes the agents' occupancy.
+The classical Khintchine-Pollaczek formula suggests the approximation which is a further approximation of (1).
+See, for example Whitt (1993).
+Here C_s denotes the coefficient of variation of the service time and ρ denotes the agents' occupancy.